| Introduction | News

 area.
 The Dundrennan site is the main test fire range for DU weapons inside

+the UK.
 The MoD has always claimed

 that DU weapons were only shot into the Solway Firth, the sea area bordering